 Understanding the importance of developmental milestones is essential, as they serve as key markers of a child’s growth and well-being.

-These milestones encompass various stages of cognitive, social, and emotional development, guiding parents in nurturing their child’s progress.
-Acknowledging these milestones helps parents identify if their child is on track with normal development or if early intervention may be necessary.
+These milestones encompass various cognitive, social, and emotional development stages, guiding parents in nurturing their child’s progress.
+Acknowledging these milestones helps parents identify if their child is on track with typical development or if early intervention may be necessary.

-This proactive approach is critical as catching developmental delays early can greatly alter outcomes.
-By understanding what typical developmental milestones look like, parents can better support their child’s growth and seek help if they do not reach certain milestones.
+This proactive approach is critical as catching developmental delays early can significantly alter outcomes.
+By understanding typical developmental milestones, parents can better support their child’s growth and seek help if they do not reach certain milestones.

 How do milestones influence a child’s development?